 Race for first private space station heats up as NASA set to retire ISS

-Hopes rest on securing funding from a NASA budget of up to $1.5 billion for the development of commercial space stations, which is set to be awarded in April 2026.
+Hopes rest on securing funding from a NASA budget of up to US$1.5 billion for the development of commercial space stations, which is set to be awarded in April 2026.

 Haven-1 - a mini station scheduled for launch in May 2026 - has been designed for comfort, according to Andrew Feustel, a former NASA astronaut now an advisor at Vast.